 Mitsurou Kubo’s art plays a vital role in helping us understand Imamura and Akira’s predicament.
 In the first two chapters, Kubo does an excellent job of distinguishing past from present with subtle details: Imamura’s mom, for example, is a little plumper, while Akira is shorter and less physically developed.
 (Akira realizes something is amiss when she realizes that her breasts are smaller.)
 Equally impressive is the care with which Kubo reconstructs the same sequence of events that precede the time jump, showing us Imamura’s memories of the day and then Akira’s.
 Here again, it’s the little details — a snippet of conversation, a minor change in hairstyle — that convey whose perspective is represented, and how that character’s personality influences what we’re seeing and hearing.

-Kubo’s facial drawings show the same degree of meticulousness as his handling of the time travel sequences.
-His reaction shots do more than just capture a character’s immediate response to a new development; they convey the emotions and experiences that underlie that reaction.
+Kubo’s facial drawings show the same degree of meticulousness as her handling of the time travel sequences.
+Her reaction shots do more than just capture a character’s immediate response to a new development; they convey the emotions and experiences that underlie that reaction.
 Consider this split-screen image of Imamura:

 This panel appears at the end of chapter one, as Imamura stands at a temporal and figurative crossroads: he can change his future by joining the ouendan, or recede into the background and be a loner once again.
 Imamura’s furrowed, sweaty brow and crestfallen expression capture his sense of helplessness; he has the look of someone who’s actively reliving a terrible experience moment by moment, contemplating the real possibility that nothing will change the second time around.